userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - kde-neon
 ```

-The `common-id` field tells Snapcraft where to find information about our app (such as the location of a [desktop entry file](/t/desktop-menu-support/13115) which would normally be specified with a `desktop` entry) within an AppStream metadata file.
-See [Using AppStream metadata](/t/4642#heading--appstream) for more information.
+If you're relying on an AppStream metadata file, then you'll need to add a `common-id` attribute to each `apps` entry and set the value to the AppStream *component identifier* for that app.
+This enables Snapcraft to locate app-specific metadata such as the location of a [desktop entry file](/t/desktop-menu-support/13115) from the metadata file.
+See [Using AppStream metadata](/t/using-external-metadata/4642#heading--appstream) for more information.

+If you're not using an AppStream metadata file, you can still specify the location of a desktop entry file by adding a `desktop` attribute to each `apps` entry.

 The `command` is the path to the app's main executable file within the snap.

 The [`kde-neon` extension](/t/the-kde-neon-extension/13752) ensures that the relevant Qt/KDE platform snaps are available during the build process and at run time.
 The extension also:
 - adds `plugs` to the `desktop`, `desktop-legacy`, `opengl`, `wayland` and `x11` interfaces; and
-- configures the run-time environment of the app, ensuring that all relevant desktop functionality is correctly initialised.
+- configures the run-time environment of the app, ensuring that all relevant desktop functionality is correctly initialised

-#### Parts
+### Parts

-Parts define how to build your app.
-We're defining just one part for now, which we name `kcalc`.
+The `parts` section tells Snapcraft how to build your apps.
+We only need to define one part for now, which we name `kcalc`.

 ```yaml
 parts: